Qubit States Based on Fractional Vortices in $0-\pi$ Josephson Junctions: results

 \subsection{Flux qubit}

 We study first the case where the external current is $0$ and the magnetic field is modulated.

 We consider first the $0-0$ junction.
-We plot in Fig. \ref{Energyl10_0-0.fig} the Free energy as a function of the Flux $\Phi$ for the long length limit $L=10$.
-We see that the Free energy corresponding to the different modes is a continuous function of the Flux.
+We plot in Fig. \ref{Energyl10_0-0.fig} the Free energy as a function of the flux $\Phi$ for the long length limit $L=10$.
+We see that the Free energy corresponding to the different modes is a continuous function of the flux.

-We consider then the case of a $0-\pi$ junction.
-We plot in Fig. \ref{Energyl10_0-pi.fig} the Free energy as a function of the Flux $\Phi$ for the long length limit $L=10$.
+We consider next the case of a $0-\pi$ junction.
+The free energy as a function of magnetic flux for the long-junction limit $(L = 10)$ is shown in Fig. \ref{Energyl10_0-pi.fig}.
 In contrast to the $0-0$ case we see that here the different modes are overlapping.
 The system can be prepared to the state with flux $0.5$ corresponding to the fractional vortex $fv$ or to the state with flux $-0.5$ corresponding to the fractional anti-vortex $fav$.
-Note that for zero Flux the energy levels of the $fv$ and $fav$ are resonant or degenerate.
-This corresponds to a superposition of $fv$ and $fav$ that appear simultaneously in the circuit.
+Note that for zero flux the energy levels of the $fv$ and $fav$ branches become degenerate.
+Whether coherent superpositions form depends on the existence of a finite quantum tunneling amplitude between the two branches.

-The degenerate energy levels at $\Phi=0$ become coupled by quantum tunneling through the potential barrier between these states.
-This potential barrier is proportional to the $E_J$.
-As a result of this coupling, the degenerate energy levels are split.
-These energy levels correspond to the new eigenstates of symmetrical $\ket{-}=\frac{1}{\sqrt{2}}(fv+fav)$ and anti-symmetrical $\ket{+}=\frac{1}{\sqrt{2}}(fv-fav)$ superposition states of the fractional vortex and antivortrex respectively.

-In the small junction limit $L=1$ for the $0-0$ junction the Energy is a continuous function of the magnetic flux as we see in Fig. \ref{Energyl1_0-0.fig} while for the $0-\pi$ case the two modes corresponding to the fractional vortex and antivortex have their minimum at flux different than zero (see Fig. \ref{Energyl1_0-pi.fig}) but not at $\pm 0.5$.
-The same discussion als in the large junction limit applies here with the zero flux point to be considered as a resonant state between the $fv$ and $fav$ states.
-The possibility of quantum Tunneling here is larger due to the small potential barrier.